bansalsamarth/bansalsamarth.github.io/work.md

 ---

-**<a href="https://www.huffingtonpost.in/entry/how-modi-shah-turned-a-women-s-rights-ngo-into-a-secret-election-propaganda-machine_in_5ca5962ce4b05acba4dc1819" target='_blank'>How Modi, Shah Turned A Women’s NGO Into A Secret Election Propaganda Machine</a>**<br>
-*HuffPost India | April 4, 2019*

-The story investigates the operations of Association of Billion Minds, BJP's in-house secretive consulting unit that does everything from recommending election candidates to creating fake news sites and spread digital propaganda.
-The consultancy directly reported to the then party president Amit Shah, though the party doesn't publicly acknowledge any links with the company.
-The story, based on review of company documents, cyber forensics, interviews and ground reportage, brings out previously unreported evidence how the parallel election machinery of the BJP works and gives readers a glimpse inside the opaque world of political consulting.

----

 **<a href="https://www.theatlantic.com/international/archive/2019/11/india-tiktok-stars-are-outshining-traditional-celebrities/602059/" target='_blank'>TikTok is taking over India</a>**<br>
 *The Atlantic | November 15, 2019*

 TikTok is currently the most downloaded mobile app in India, with more than 200 million users, and it’s shaping a new youth culture in which millions of young people—in big cities and small villages alike—are trying to be TikTok’s next big star.
 The results are both magical and nightmarish.

 ---

 **<a href="https://www.huffingtonpost.in/entry/narendra-modi-app-has-a-fake-news-problem_in_5c4d5c86e4b0287e5b8b6d52" target='_blank'>Narendra Modi App Has A Fake News Problem</a>**<br>